The $(2,3)$-generation of the finite simple odd-dimensional orthogonal groups: The case

 \begin{theorem} Suppose $n \in \{9,11,13,17\}$ and let $a \in \F_q^*$ be such that

 Then, $H=\Omega_{n}(q)$.
 In particular, $\Omega_{n}(q)$ is $(2,3)$-generated for any $q$ odd. \end{theorem}

 \begin{proof} By condition (ii), $H$ is a subgroup of $\Omega_{n}(q)$.
-By condition (iii), Lemmas \ref{11-irr}, \ref{mono} and \ref{9-imtens}, the group $H$ is absolutely irreducible, primitive and tensor indecomposable.
+By condition (iii), Lemmas \ref{11-irr}, \ref{mono} and \ref{9-imtens}, the group $H$ is absolutely irreducible and is neither contained in a maximal subgroup in class $\mathcal{C}_2$ of $\Omega_n(q)$ nor contained in any maximal subgroup in class $\mathcal{C}_7$.
 Since it contains the bireflection $(xy)^{n-2}$, we can apply \cite[Theorem 7.1]{GS} which, combined with (i) and Lemma \ref{11-C5}, gives two possibilities: (a) $H$ is an alternating or symmetric group of degree $\ell$ and $\F^n$ is the deleted permutation module of dimension $\ell-1$ or $\ell-2$; (b) $H=\Omega_{n}(q)$.
 Case (a) is excluded by Lemma \ref{deleted}: we conclude that $H=\Omega_{n}(q)$.

 Finally, we have to prove that there exists an element $a$ satisfying all the requirements.
 If $q=p$, take $a=-1$.
 Suppose now $q=p^f$ with $f\geq 2$, and let $\N(q)$ be the number of elements $b\in \F_q^*$ such that $\F_p[b]\neq \F_q$.
 By \cite{PTV} we have $\N(q)\leq p\frac{p^{\lfloor f/2 \rfloor}-1}{p-1}$, hence it suffices to check when $\frac{p^f-1}{2} - p\frac{p^{\lfloor f/2 \rfloor}-1}{p-1}> 4$.
 This condition is fulfilled unless $q=3^2$.
 So, assume $q=9$ and take $a\in \F_9^*$ whose minimal polynomial over $\F_3$ is $t^2+1$.
 Then, $\F_3[a]=\F_9$ and $-a=(a+1)^2$ is a square. \end{proof}